 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-This past 3 weeks I have only lost 2 pounds on the diet plan that I am following.
-Now this may sound OK to you, but I am following the Cambridge 1:1 plan, and if I were doing it properly I should really have lost 9-10 pounds in that time.
+This past year I have put a stone on, mostly in lockdown.
+Now this may sound OK to you, but last year I lost just over 3 stones by following the Cambridge 1:1 plan, and if I had done it properly I should really have been at my goal.
 I’m messing around.
 Life has got in the way.
 But here’s how to get back on your diet plan when you have been straying off track.

 How To Get Back On Your Diet Plan

 Firstly, you need to draw a line under the fact that it hasn’t been going well.
 The temptation once you start straying is to go totally off track.
 And then, once you think you have blown the diet, you start making excuses.
 Like “I will start next Monday”.

 For me, life has properly got in the way.
 Lockdown didn’t help.
 But I slipped back into my old comfortable habits, and the pounds slowly crept back up.
 Time to make a stand and do something about it.

 Stop Beating Yourself Up

 But, instead of beating myself up, I am drawing a line under the last year and treating it as a new start.

 It isn’t unusual for somebody to start slipping after a few weeks of being on a diet or exercise plan.
 In fact, this is pretty much the norm.
 There is even an ancient Sanskrit word – “Arambhashura” which means “hero at the beginning – loser at the end”.
 When people start a new project or goal they tend to follow it to the letter at first.
 But then after a few weeks (or just days in some cases) the motivation goes and the goals fade.
 When the going gets tough, don’t get gone.